katerinasavidaki/teachers7-springboot/README.md

-this is the first intoductory project in java using springboot
+this is the first intoductory project in java using springboot and thymeleaf